Apollo 12: Training and preparation

 The Apollo 12 astronauts spent five hours in mission-specific training for every hour they expected to spend in flight on the mission, a total exceeding 1,000 hours per crew member.
 Conrad and Bean received more mission-specific training than Apollo 11's Neil Armstrong and Buzz Aldrin had.
 This was in addition to the 1,500 hours of training they received as backup crew members for Apollo 9.
 The Apollo 12 training included over 400 hours per crew member in simulators of the Command Module (CM) and of the LM.
 Some of the simulations were linked in real time to flight controllers in Mission Control.
 To practice landing on the Moon, Conrad flew the Lunar Landing Training Vehicle (LLTV), training in which continued to be authorized even though Armstrong had been forced to bail out of a similar vehicle in 1968, just before it crashed.

 Soon after being assigned as Apollo 12 crew commander, Conrad met with NASA geologists and told them that the training for lunar surface activities would be conducted much as Apollo 11's, but there was to be no publicity or involvement by the media.
 Conrad felt he had been abused by the press during Gemini, and the sole Apollo 11 geology field trip had turned into a near-fiasco, with a large media contingent present, some getting in the way—the astronauts had trouble hearing each other due to a hovering press helicopter.
-After the successful return of Apollo 11 in July 1969, more time was allotted for geology, but the astronauts' focus was in getting time in the simulators without being pre-empted by the Apollo 11 crew.
+After the return of Apollo 11 in July 1969, more time was allotted for geology, but the astronauts' focus was on getting time in the simulators without being preempted by the Apollo 11 crew.
 On the six Apollo 12 geology field trips, the astronauts would practice as if on the Moon, collecting samples and documenting them with photographs, while communicating with a CAPCOM and geologists who were out of sight in a nearby tent.
 Afterwards, the astronauts' performance in choosing samples and taking photographs would be critiqued.
 To the frustration of the astronauts, the scientists kept changing the photo documentation procedures; after the fourth or fifth such change, Conrad required that there be no more.
 After the return of Apollo 11, the Apollo 12 crew was able to view the lunar samples, and be briefed on them by scientists.